We all struggle. We all suffer on the inside. Every day…

 We wish our relationships were different.

 And yet, every one of these struggles is self-created.
 They are real, but they are only real because we have created them in our minds.
-We have attached ourselves to certain ideals and fantasies about how life has to be in order to be good enough for us.
+We have attached ourselves to certain ideals and fantasies about how life has to be right now in order to be good enough for us.

 We worry because things might not turn out how we expect.
 We procrastinate because we fear discomfort and failure.
 We feel overwhelmed because we think we should be further along than we are.
 We feel angry because life should not be this way.
 And so it goes.

-But it’s all in our heads.
+But again, it’s in our heads.